MEET THE CAST

 CATHERINE CURTIN — Kirra WILLIAMS

-Cathy Curtin is a celebrated veteran of film, television and stage, arguably most known for her portrayal of Wanda Bell in Netflix’s hit show, Orange Is the New Black, which secured her a Screen Actors Guild Awards.
+Cathy Curtin is a celebrated veteran of film, television and stage, arguably most known for her portrayal of Wanda Bell in Netflix’s hit show, Orange Is the New Black, which secured her two Screen Actors Guild Awards.
 She also just won Best Supporting Actress at the Chicago Independent Film Festival for her role in Goldstar (to be released this Fall).
 Cathy also recently graced our screens in the second season of HBO's hit show, Insecure, and she joins the upcoming second season of Stranger Things, as Dustin's Mom

 Meet The Crew

 The film is a truly collaborative effort, with writer/director Jessica M. Thompson consciously hiring a predominantly female, LGBT and minority-member crew.
 This includes Peabody Award-winner and founder of Cinematographers XX, Autumn Eakin, Casting Director, Bess Fifer ("The Humbling") and producers, Carlo Velayo ("Back on Board: Greg Louganis"), Michael Cuomo ("Happy New Year"), and Oscar-winning Producer, Gigi Dement ("God of Love").

 Jessica M. Thompson is an Emmy-nominated Australian filmmaker who lives in New York City.
 She studied acting at three major drama schools in Australia, before attending Film School in Sydney, where she met Carlo Velayo.
 They quickly formed a formidable filmmaking duo and have made several award-winning short films together, including, "Hike," "Percepio" and "Across the Pond."